Siroopfles/NovaPort/README.md

 ## Introduction

-The Nova System is an advanced AI-driven framework designed for managing and executing complex software development projects.
+The **Nova System** is an advanced AI-driven framework designed for managing and executing complex software development projects.
 The system comprises various specialized AI agents (referred to as "modes") that collaborate under the direction of a central orchestrator.
 Nova aims for structured project execution, explicit knowledge retention, and efficient task delegation.

 The core of Nova's knowledge management is the **Context Portal (ConPort)**, a project-specific database acting as the central memory and "single source of truth."
 This component is based on the open-source [Context Portal MCP server](https://github.com/GreatScottyMac/context-portal).
 Standardized **Workflows**, stored as Markdown files, define the processes that modes follow for specific tasks or project phases.
-The overall architecture and mode-based interaction patterns draw inspiration from concepts explored in [RooFlow](https://github.com/GreatScottyMac/RooFlow).
-The Nova modes themselves are designed to operate within an environment compatible with execution frameworks like [Roo Code](https://docs.roocode.com/), leveraging custom system prompts which are an experimental feature (see [Important Considerations & Experimental Nature](#important-considerations--experimental-nature)).
+The overall architecture and mode-based interaction patterns are designed for an execution environment like [Roo Code](https://docs.roocode.com/), leveraging custom system prompts which are an experimental feature (see [Important Considerations & Experimental Nature](#important-considerations--experimental-nature)).

 ## Core Concepts